miking-lang/miking-benchmarks/README.md

   Files](#benchmark-configuration-files)) and, optionally, a list of `tags` describing the dataset entry.

-Unlike for benchmark configuration, dataset configuration may not be nested.
+Unlike for benchmark configuration, dataset configuration may not be split hierarchically.

 ##### Example of a Dataset Configuration File